pdubrovskiy/pdubrovskiy/README.md

 ## 🌟 About Me

 Hello!
-I'm Pavel Dubrovskiy, a sophomore student at BSUIR, aspiring to pursue a career as a Node.js Backend Developer.
+I'm Pavel Dubrovskiy, a third-year student at BSUIR, aspiring to pursue a career as a Node.js Backend Developer.
 Throughout my academic journey, I have acquired valuable skills and knowledge in both Frontend and Backend technologies.
 Additionally, I have developed a keen interest in the dynamic and ever-evolving fields of DevOps.

 - 🔭 I’m currently working on various Node.js projects
 - 🌱 I’m constantly learning new technologies and improving my skills